hassansuhaib/100-days-of-code/log.md

 Woah!
 30% of the challenge is done already?
 Nice!
 **Today's Progress:** Covered the topics on loop at @freeCodeCamp.
 JavaScript is fun TBH but I guess it will be difficult as the lessons become advanced.
 Happy Coding!

+### Day 31: March 14, 2020.

+**Today's Progress:** Learned recursion in JavaScript.
+I don't know why I get confused when it comes to recursion even though I have studied it for quite a while now.
+Anyway, Basic JavaScript is almost finished at @freeCodeCamp.
+I will complete it tomorrow!